 One of the negotiators, a minister in the government of President Abed Rabbo Mansour Hadi, says "the return to the talks is meant to save face after reaching a deadlock."

 The announcement came a day after U.N. chief Ban Ki-moon visited Kuwait, where the two sides have been meeting since April, to encourage them to reach a peace deal.
 He also called for the release of prisoners, including journalists and other political detainees, as a goodwill gesture ahead of the holiday.

 The government has demanded the implementation of a U.N.
 Security Council resolution calling on the rebels to withdraw from all cities, including the capital, Sanaa, and hand over their heavy weapons.
 The Houthis want to form a unity government prior to any changes on the ground, according to the negotiators.

-The officials spoke on condition of anonymity because they were not authorized to brief reporters.
+The negotiators spoke on condition of anonymity because they were not authorized to speak to the press.